RedisLabs/spark-redis/doc/dataframe.md

 Spark-redis supports all DataFrame [SaveMode](https://spark.apache.org/docs/latest/sql-programming-guide.html#save-modes)'s: `Append`, `Overwrite`, `ErrorIfExists` and `Ignore`.

-Please note, when key collision happens on `SaveMode.Append`, the former row is replaced with a new one.
+Please note, when key collision happens and `SaveMode.Append` is set, the former row is replaced with a new one.

 ### Spark SQL